amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     WHERE year >= 2000;

 We can use more sophisticated conditions by combining filters with AND as well as OR.
-For example, suppose we want the data on *Dipodomys merriami* starting in the year 2000, we ccan combine those filters using `AND`.
+For example, suppose we want the data on *Dipodomys merriami* starting in the year 2000, we can combine those filters using `AND`.

     SELECT *
     FROM surveys
     WHERE (year >= 2000) AND (species_id = "DM");

+Note that the parentheses aren’t needed in this case, but they help with readability.

 If we wanted get data for any of the *Dipodomys* species, which have species IDs of DM, DO, and DS, we can combine those using `OR`.

 		SELECT *
 		FROM surveys
 		WHERE (species_id = "DM") OR (species_id = "DO") OR (species_id = "DS");

-Note that the parentheses aren’t needed in this case, but again, they help with readability.
-They also ensure that the computer combines `AND` and `OR` in the way that we intend. (`AND` takes precedence over `OR` and will be evaluated before `OR`.)

 The above query is getting kind of long, so let's use a shortcut for all those `OR`s.
 This time, let’s use `IN` as one way to make the query easier to understand. `IN` is equivalent to saying `WHERE (species_id = "DM") OR (species_id = "DO") OR (species_id = "DS")`, but reads more neatly: